Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

    For detailed information about these checks, including examples and how they work, see :doc:`/hub/ui/annotate`.

-You can add as many conversations as you want to the dataset.
+You can add as many chat test cases as you want to the dataset.

 Configure an Agent
 ___________________